 The following Q&A was prepared by the League of Women Voters and is reprinted below with permission.
 In addition, there is a list of links, including a link for Absentee Ballots for every state in the union.
-If you have additional questions about registering to vote, please contact Joshua Nelson in Leadership Activities, ext.
-5778, or Andrea Wise in the Office of Communications, ext.
-5736.
+If you have additional questions about registering to vote, please contact Leadership Activities at 518-580-5777.

 VOTING Q & A FOR COLLEGE STUDENTS IN NEW YORK STATE

 The right to vote is fundamental in a democratic society.
 The following information will help make it easy for you to exercise this right.
 To be eligible to vote, you must be a U.S. citizen who will be at least 18 years old on Election Day, and you must also have registered to vote.
 If you are in college, the following information will help you to decide whether to vote in your prior district/state or at your college address.
 There are many good reasons for registering and voting at either residence, but keep in mind, in most cases the final choice is really yours.

 Should I register and vote in my College community?

 You do have a stake in the local issues of your college community.
 Issues such as off-campus housing and zoning restrictions, the environment, taxes, transportation and personal safety all affect your quality of living.
 Voting in your college community also is more convenient and relieves you of the need to apply for and return an absentee ballot.

 Every voter needs to have information about the issues and the candidates.
 Registering and voting at college can give you the opportunity to become involved with, and informed about, the local issues in your college town or city.
 Becoming involved in the issues, and learning about local politics, are some of the ways in which you can begin to build a relationship with other residents of the community.
 If you consider the college community your primary residence, you should vote in the community.

 Am I really a resident of my College community?